 For a health system to succeed in today's healthcare environment, it is imperative to be proactive instead of reactive.
-Avera Health joined Premier's Bundled Payment Collaborative before they opted into the Bundled Payment for Care Improvement Initiative (BPCI).
-In anticipation of mandated bundles across the country, the health system realized that in order to be successful in a bundled payment program, they needed to set themselves up for success by learning as much as they could and by putting in the infrastructure they would need to support their bundled payment program.
+Avera Health joined the Premier Bundled Payment Collaborative before it opted into the Bundled Payment for Care Improvement Initiative (BPCI).
+In anticipation of mandated bundles across the country, the health system realized that in order to be successful in a bundled payment program, they needed to learn as much as they could and carefully build the infrastructure needed to support these value-based payment models.

-St. Luke's began their care transformation for their major joint replacement bundle in two key areas:
+Avera St. Luke's Hospital began care transformation initiatives for their major joint replacement bundle in two key areas.

-1) Working with a physician champion to established a strong multi-disciplinary bundled payment team and oversight structure; and
+1. Working with a physician champion to established a strong multi-disciplinary bundled payment team and oversight structure.

-"Having the multidisciplinary team was so crucial and is often underestimated by many." says Stacey Lenker, vice-president, payor strategies.
-"Planning around the post-acute care options (Physical Therapy, home care, Skilled Nursing Facilities (SNF), etc.) has really empowered the clinical staff and generated great dialogue amongst the team around how to provide the best care for Avera St. Luke's patients."
+"Having the multidisciplinary team was so crucial and is often underestimated by many," said Stacey Lenker, Vice President, Payor Strategies.
+"Planning around the post-acute care options (physical therapy, home care, skilled nursing facilities (SNFs), etc.) has really empowered the clinical staff and generated great dialogue among the team around how to provide the best care for Avera St. Luke's patients."

-St. Luke's found that physician engagement, accurate documentation and transparency of information have been key to their success.
-The Premier Bundled Payment Solution not only provided them with the analytics to engage physicians, but the insights needed to target education and enable redesign.
+Avera St. Luke's found that physician engagement, accurate documentation and transparency of information have been key to their success.
+Premier's bundled payment team and analytics tool empowered them with the information and insights needed to engage physicians, target education and enable redesign.